ramonvanalteren/jenkinsapi-old/README.rst

 Known bugs
 ----------
- [] Currently incompatible with Jenkins > 1.518.
-Job deletion operations fail.
+ [ ] Currently incompatible with Jenkins > 1.518.
+Job deletion operations fail unless Cross-Site scripting protection is disabled.

  For other issues, please refer to the support URL below.